react-navigation/react-navigation.github.io/versioned_docs/version-5.x/drawer-navigator.md

 Color overlay to be displayed on top of the content view when drawer gets open.
 The opacity is animated from `0` to `1` when the drawer opens.

-#### `gestureHandlerProps`

-Props to pass to the underlying pan gesture handler.

-This is not supported on Web.

 #### `lazy`

 Whether the screens should render the first time they are accessed.
 Defaults to `true`.
 Set it to `false` if you want to render all screens on initial render.